USEPA/AMET/docs/AMET_Users_Guide_v15.md

 **5. Modify the analysis script files**

 The final step to adding your new network to AMET is to modify the analysis scripts to include your new network.
 This is accomplished by modifying the run scripts in $AMETBASE/scripts\_analysis/aqExample and the input files in $AMETBASE/scripts\_analysis/aqExample/input\files/.
 Begin by opening one of the run scripts, for example the run\_boxplot.csh script.
 In the run script, under the section titled with "Observation Network to plot", you will need to add a new environment variable for your new network.
-This will be used to set whether or not your new newtork is used in the analysis.
+This will be used to set whether or not your new network is used in the analysis.
 You will need to modify the other run scripts with the same environment variable.

 setenv AMET_NEWAQNET y